wrwetzel/Birdland/src/Documentation/birdland.md

 ### Download

-> For early releases Birdland is only package as a tar file or for access from GitHub.
+> For early releases Birdland is only package for access from GitHub or as a tar file.
 Disregard all else below.
 The *PyPi*, *PyInstaller*, and *Nuitka* packages were built successfully earlier in the development cycle.
 The software used to build *PyPi* package and the Birdland folder structure both changed incompatibly since then.
 In the interest of a timely release *PyPi* installation is not presently